hexalang/Hexa/docs/reference.md

 ## Modules

-Using one `import` per each module allows cleaner syntax when imports are done within small scopes, compared to a bulky `import { /* lots of imports from many modules */ }` syntax.
+Using one `import` per module allows cleaner syntax when imports are done within small scopes, compared to a bulky `import { /* lots of imports from many modules */ }` syntax.

 Hexa files `.hexa` are listed in the `hexa.json` project file and their order within the project file affects the initialization order.